sighupio/fury-kubernetes-dr/katalog/velero/README.md

 More information about the [Azure Velero Plugin](https://github.com/vmware-tanzu/velero-plugin-for-microsoft-azure)

-### Velero Restic
+### Velero Node Agent

-Velero has support for backing up and restoring Kubernetes volumes using a free open-source backup tool called restic.
+Velero has support for backing up and restoring Kubernetes volumes using a free open-source backup tool named restic.

-[velero-restic](./velero-restic) requires to have a velero deployment running in the cluster before deploy it.
+[velero-node-agent](./velero-node-agent) requires to have a velero deployment running in the cluster before deploy it.
-Velero restic is not tied to be deployed on prem or on cloud.
+Velero Node Agent is not tied to be deployed on prem or on cloud.
 So feel free to deploy it with your prefered velero deployment.

 ```yaml